Philippine Superstition: "Bati" (A Greeting That Can Cause Harm)

 Usog, Bati, or Bales Counteract or Cures

-*** If the counter words aren't said and a bati-induced ailment such as a sudden stomach ache or headache occurred afterwards, the affected person could seek the greeter and ask the person for the cure.
+*** If the counter words aren't said and a bati-induced ailment such as a sudden stomach ache or headache occurred afterwards, the affected person have to seek the greeter and ask the person for the cure.
 This would be done with the greeter's finger damp with his/her saliva and making a cross sign on the affected person's forehead or abdomen saying "pwera usog" while making the cross sign.
 Good if the greeter lives in the neighborhood but if not, and the "bati" was from a stranger from the mall, work, market, or transportation, the help of a folk healer is seek instead.
-Also, if the greeting was made by a stranger, the person receiving the compliment may say, "Thank you, hope you don't have an usog," in a nice way of course with a smile, this would send the message across and the person will say, "pwera usog/bati."
+Also, if the greeting was made by a stranger, the person receiving the compliment may say, "Thank you, hope you don't have an usog," in a nice way of course with a smile, this would send the message across the greeter and will prompt him/her to say, "pwera usog/bati."

 *** And for the babies, let's say a talisman, believe to repel the effect of bati or usog is made or bought and tied into their clothing until the baby becomes less susceptible to greeting induce ailments cause by "bati."
 The one I usually see pinned to my younger brother when he was still a baby, to my nephew and nieces and that I probably had worn too was this red seeds with a part black color on one side that can be gathered once the pod opens, then place or wrap inside a red cloth.
 This would then be pinned or clip into the baby's clothing.
 (See below photo.)